International Wire Transfer Fees & How to Avoid Them in 2025

 Fees applied on international Interac transfers

 We mentioned above that you may be able to send a payment overseas from Canada through Interac.
-To do this you’ll need a National Bank account, and an active email address or phone number.

-To check the fees and limits which apply to Interac international transfers, from your specific National Bank account, get in touch with the bank directly, or take a look in your online banking service.
+If you’re able to access an international Interac transfer, you’ll be shown the fees you pay at the time you set up your payment.
+You’ll also see the exchange rate at the time you process the transfer.
+To check the fees and limits which apply to Interac international transfers, from your specific account, get in touch with the bank directly, or take a look in your online banking service.

 Fees applied on international SWIFT transfers